explosion/curated-transformers/docs/source/usage.rst

 -------------------

 To train or run inference on the models, one has to tokenize the inputs with a compatible tokenizer.
-Curated Transformers supports tokenizers implemented by the `Hugging Face tokenizers`_ library and certain model-specific tokenizers that are bundled with the `Hugging Face transformers`_ library.
-The  class encapsulates the former and the :py:class:`~curated_transformers.tokenizers.legacy.legacy_tokenizer.LegacyTokenizer` class the latter.
+Curated Transformers supports tokenizers implemented by the `Hugging Face tokenizers`_ library and certain model-specific tokenizers that are implemented using the `Curated Tokenizers`_ library.
+The :py:class:`~curated_transformers.tokenizers.tokenizer.Tokenizer` class encapsulates the former and the :py:class:`~curated_transformers.tokenizers.legacy.legacy_tokenizer.LegacyTokenizer` class the latter.

 In both cases, one can use the :py:class:`~curated_transformers.tokenizers.auto_tokenizer.AutoTokenizer` class to automatically infer the correct tokenizer type and construct a Curated Transformers tokenizer that implements the :py:class:`~curated_transformers.tokenizers.tokenizer.TokenizerBase`